You are here:

 - Release none of the documents you requested

-The Freedom of Information Act requires the agency to complete your request within 45 days from the date that it was received.
+In most circumstances, the Freedom of Information Act requires the agency to complete your request within 30 days from the date that it was received.
 Note: This time limit only applies if your request is sufficiently clear for the officer to process it and the application fee has been paid or waived.

 If you are unhappy with the decision or the way your request is being handled, see Complaints for further information.